 Donors who contribute at least $5,000 annually to Georgetown University Law Center are members of this society, named for a 1902 graduate who gave back to Georgetown by teaching, helping build the law library collection and serving as president of the alumni association.
 LEARN MORE.

-E Street Loyalty Society honors alumni who make a gift of any amount to Georgetown Law for two consecutive fiscal years.
+Donors who make a gift of any amount to Georgetown for two consecutive fiscal years are members of the Loyalty Society.
 Benefits increase as donors sustain their pattern of giving beyond two years.
 For alumni celebrating a reunion, a buyback program enables them to fill in any gaps in giving since their last reunion and help their class win the Loyalty Cup.
 LEARN MORE.